 Results will be made available at the completion of each study period.
 Students will receive an academic transcript on conferral of their award.

 Results are generally given in the form of percentages or grades, such as Distinction, Credit and Pass.

 For more information, refer to the examinations website.

 To be eligible to graduate, students must have satisfied all the requirements of their course.
 Conferral is the date on which the University approves the conferral of an award on a graduand, and this date appears on the award and the academic transcript.
 After the conferral of their award, students will receive an academic transcript, a graduation statement and an award certificate.

 For more information, refer to: graduations.curtin.edu.au

 An intermediate award is an approved exit point from a higher-level award course.
 It recognises completion of units that make up the requirements of an approved course where the student has completed these units as part of a higher-level course.

 Students have a right of appeal against academic or administrative decisions affecting them.
-Before using a formal appeal procedure, students should discuss any disputed decision with their course coordinator or head of school.
-A student may seek assistance and advice from Counselling and Disability Services or the Student Guild in preparing an appeal.
-If a student believes they have been unfairly or improperly treated in the appeals process, they have the right to lodge a grievance with the manager, Conflict Resolution as outlined in the grievance resolution policy.
+Before using a formal appeal procedure, students should discuss any disputed decision with their course coordinator or head of school to seek an informal resolution.

 Plagiarism means knowingly presenting the work or property of another person as if it were one’s own without appropriate acknowledgment or referencing.